Amy Coran, Co-Director

 Each of these Head Counselors – all of whom are experienced teachers in the “off-season” – bring creativity and new ideas to the job.
 They love spending summers with our campers, learning and growing together to continue to enhance the sisterhood that is Camp Pembroke, and count the days until camp.

-This will be Alanna’s 14th summer at Camp Pembroke and her 6th summer on staff.
-After many years as a bunk counselor and on drama staff as a counselor and Department Head, we are so excited that even more campers will feel her impact as a Head Counselor.
-She will join us at camp with her B.S. in Elementary and Special Education.
-Thanks to the passion and love for working with kids that camp has ingrained her, she is looking forward to beginning her career in education in the Fall, and cannot wait for another summer on Lake Oldham!
+Alanna returns as a Head Counselor having spent many, many years at Pembroke, including more than a half-dozen on staff.
+She has held roles as a bunk counselor and on drama staff as a counselor and Department Head, before her current position.
+Alanna holds a B.S. in Elementary and Special Education.
+Thanks to the passion and love for working with kids that camp has ingrained her, she is works during the “off season” as a teacher and tutor.
+Alanna cannot wait for another summer on Lake Oldham!
 She’s fun, she’s funny and she brings so much amazing energy to CP!

 Melissa (Mason) Ginsberg is so excited to be spending another summer at Camp Pembroke!
 As a former camper and counselor, herself, Melissa’s Pembroke spirit is strong!
-This will be her 6th summer as the head of Upper Camp (9th & 10th graders).
+This will be her 7th summer as the head of Upper Camp (9th & 10th graders).
 During the school year, Melissa teaches 4th grade in Hudson, Massachusetts.
 She lives in Natick, Massachusetts with her husband, four children and dog, Lucky!
-She is joined at Pembroke by her two daughters, Emma and Hannah, and her youngest son Jonah until he is old enough to join his brother, Ethan, at Camp Tevya.
-She cannot wait for another summer of beautiful Shabbat’s in the Pine Grove.
+She is joined at Pembroke by her daughter Hannah (her daughter Emma is a camp alum) and her sons attend Camp Tevya.
+She cannot wait for another summer of beautiful Shabbats in the Pine Grove.